Links on Android Authority may earn us a commission. Learn more.

 Here are the best skills and apps for Alexa.
 Most of the skills worth using are for things like smart home tech, checking the weather, and playing music.
 There are some other tools it can utilize as well.
 We definitely recommend looking around the official Alexa Skills Guide for more information and more recommendations.

 Most of this really depends on your lifestyle and what you need, but our list contains skills that we know works well and we’ve tested to make sure that they do.

 Let’s start with the official Amazon Alexa app on Google Play.
 This is an essential app for many reasons.
 It lets you interact with Alexa and Alexa-enabled devices.
 Most need it for initial setup.
 However, much like Google’s Home app, Alexa can recommend new stuff, interact with devices directly, and control some stuff with it.
+You can also search for and install Skills to your Alexa devices directly from the app.
+It’s a lot easier than doing so through the device itself.
 All Alexa owners should not only have this, but use it frequently.
-It’s completely free and you probably have it already anyway.
-We recommend digging around and learning more about it!

 Price: Free / $2.99 per month

 Any.do is one of the few competent to-do list apps for Alexa.
 It integrates with Alexa’s shopping and to-do lists.
 It also has mobile apps for iOS and Android.
 They all sync together.
 That means you can ask Alexa to add something to a list and then check that list later on your smartphone.
 It has a slight learning curve.
 However, most should be able to figure it out quickly enough.
 The skill is free to download.
 The mobile versions of the app have a monthly subscription for some of its more advanced features.